albertogg/dotfiles/README.md

 > The symlinks are linked by their extension.
 If the file only contain a `.symlink`
 > extension they are placed in the $HOME dir as a dotfile.

+## Setting up Git

+Once you've ran the `install` it's time to set up Git with your credentials.

+    git config --global user.name "Your Name"
+    git config --global user.email "you@email.com"

+Then if possible [tell git about your GPG key][gpg-key].
+Once this is ready you are good to go.

 ## macOS

 If you want to install my macOS settings just run the following command: